Allen County, Indiana Places

 This video was posted in the comments to a series of photos posted from the John Gevers Photography collection.

-1. See local Theaters such as the Broadway Theatre, Clyde Theatre, Embassy Theatre, Holiday Theater, Jefferson Theatre, Lyric Theatre, Majestic Theatre, Palace Theatre, Paramount Theatre, and Rialto Theatre.
+1. See local Theaters such as the Broadway Theatre, Clyde Theatre, Embassy Theatre, Holiday Theater, Jefferson Theatre, Lyric Theatre, Majestic Theatre, Palace Theatre, Paramount Theatre, Rialto Theatre, and Strand Theatre.
 Theatre versus Theater trivia.
 Some say the spelling Theatre refers to a focus on live performances while Theater refers to the physical place.
 Others say it is the British spelling versus American spelling.

 2. July 10, 2020 post byHistoric 07 District - Fort Wayne on Facebook: